MichaelaAnastasiaAustin/Amazon_Vine_Analysis/README.md

 ## Overview

 The purpose of this assignment was to analyze Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
-Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.After choosing to assess the apparel dataset, we completed the following technical deliverables:
+Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.
+We chose to assess the Amazon Apparel dataset, and completed the following technical deliverables:

 1) Use PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.